Buddhism and Hinduism: Ātman

-Ātman is a Sanskrit word that means 'self'.
+Ātman is a Sanskrit word that literally means 'breath', as the German word 'atmen'.
+It points to the living essence of man, and is often translated as 'self'.
 For the Upanishads and for much of Hindu philosophy, knowledge of the ātman is seen as essential to attain liberation.
 A major departure from Hindu and Jain philosophy is the Buddhist rejection of a permanent, self-existent ātman in favour of the theory of not-self (anātman).

 In Hindu philosophy, especially in the Vedanta school, ātman is the first principle, the true self of an individual beyond identification with phenomena, the true essence or being of an individual.
 In the Bṛhadāraṇyaka Upaniṣad, Yajñavalkya (c.
 9th century BCE) uses the word to indicate that in which everything exists, which is of the highest value, which permeates everything, which is the essence of all, bliss and beyond description.
 Older Upanishads such as the Bṛhadāraṇyaka also often describe the self in an apophatic fashion, as in the expression neti neti (not this, not this).
 Post Buddhist Upanishads, like the Maitri Upanishad, define Ātman as only the defiled individual self, rather than the universal self (i.e. Brahman).
 The Taittiriya Upanishad further defines Ātman or the self as consisting of five sheaths (koshas: bodily, prana, mind, intellect, and bliss sheath).
 However, there are exceptions to all of these passages which completely affirm the Self.
 As buddhologist Joseph Walser notes, the Maitri Upanishad and other texts in the Black Yajurveda make use of the term nirātman (which is linguistically synonymous with the Buddhist term anātman) to refer to a certain yogic state.

 Furthermore, different Hindu texts and philosophical traditions describe the Self in various different (often conflicting) ways.
 Thus, Advaita Vedanta (non-dualism) sees the ātman within each living entity as being fully identical with the universal consciousness - Brahman, whereas other schools such as Dvaita (dualism) and Shaiva Siddhanta differentiate between the individual selves in living beings, and the Supreme atma (Paramatma) as being different beings.